LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Raw Sensor Data Analysis

 The noise of a sensor describes unwanted, random fluctuations or signals in the measured data.
-These are clearly recognisable in the figure ** in the raw data plot.
-The baseline determined for each sensor is shown by the red ** line.
-Here it can be seen that each sensor has a different mean value or baseline offset in the same environment.

-The noise of a sensor describes unwanted, random fluctuations or signals in the measured data.
 These are clearly recognisable in the figure \ref{Sensor_noise_evaluation_results_for_TLV493D_and_MMC5603NJ_with_N=2000_samples_and_no_averaging.png} in the raw data plot.
 The baseline determined for each sensor is shown by the red $\mu_{rv}$ [$\mu$T] line.
-Here can be seen that each sensor has a different mean value or baseline offset in the same environment.
+It can be seen that each sensor has a different mean value or baseline offset in the same environment.
 For verification, a reference measurement of the environment is carried out with the calibrated *Voltcraft GM70* Telsameter next to the sensor (+ic).
 This provides a reference baseline value of *$\mu_{rev}$=-21.0$\mu$T*.

 The noise of the sensor is drawn around this using the blue line.
 For the *TLV493D* the (+sd) *$\sigma_{rv}$=172.0$^{\mu}$T*, which is twice the value given by the datasheet as the noise value.
 Under the same conditions, the *MMC5603NJ* undercuts the value specified by the manufacturer.
 The (+sd) approaches *$\sigma_{rv}$=0.20$^{\mu}$T* and is negligible, especially when additional averaging is used.

 As the baseline is determined first for each sensor, it can be seen that the Another recognisable feature is
 Further measurement series are also recorded with inserted *N45 12x12x12mm* magnets, so that these are saturated halfway through the measurement range.
 This allows the noise measurement values to be compared with a blank measurement.
 These values correspond, so it can be concluded that the noise is within the same range across the measuring range.

 ## Sensor Characterisation: Linearity